History of the Nottingham Panthers (1939–1960): 1950–1955: Contrasting fortunes

 The 1950–51 began with a fourth-place finish in the Autumn Cup.
 In the league, the Panthers were involved in a two-horse race with Brighton for the league championship.
 The two sides went head-to-head on the penultimate weekend of the season, with Panthers winning 7–3 in Brighton before drawing 2–2 in Nottingham the following day.
 The Panthers secured their first league title with a 9–4 victory over the Rangers at Earls Court in their final game of the season.
 Chick Zamick scored 39 goals during the league campaign and won a second Nottingham Sportsman of the Year award.
 The 1950–51 also saw the Panthers undertake a tour of Sweden.
-The team defeated Djurgårdens IF and Södertälje SK and played two games against the Swedish national team, winning one and losing the other.
+The team defeated Djurgårdens IF and Södertälje SK and played two games against the Sweden national team, winning one and losing the other.

 The club toured Sweden for a second time during December 1951.
-The Panthers defeated AIK and Hammarby IF before again splitting two games against the Swedish national side.
-After a second-place finish in the Autumn Cup, the Panthers' season took a turn for the worse in February 1952 when Zamick broke his left arm.
+The Panthers defeated AIK and Hammarby IF before again splitting two games against the Sweden national side.
+After a second-place finish in the Autumn Cup, the Panthers' season took a bad turn in February 1952 when Zamick broke his left arm.
 The team won only eight more games and the reigning league champions fell to the bottom of the standings.
 Despite playing only 41 games, Zamick remained the club's top points scorer, earning 47 goals and 98 points in total.
 The club fared slightly better during the 1952–53 season, finishing fourth in the Autumn Cup and third in the English League.

 The 1953–54 season began poorly for the Panthers.
 The team won only nine of their thirty games in the Autumn Cup and finished bottom of the table.
 The Panthers fared no better in the four-team London Cup, finishing bottom of the table with only three wins.
 Stinchcombe strengthened the team for the beginning of the league campaign in early February and the Panthers soon emerged as one of the contenders for the championship.
 With defending champions Streatham their closest challengers, the Panthers tied their final game away at Brighton to claim the single point they needed to win their second title.

 In 1954 the Panthers became part of the new British National League.
 This new structure involved four of the five members of the English League and the eight members of the Scottish National League.
 The membership of the league fell to eleven following the withdrawal of Dunfermline Vikings early in the league campaign and it was soon announced that all Scottish clubs apart from Paisley Pirates would be withdrawing at the end of the season.
 The Panthers finished in second place in the league behind Harringay Racers.
 In the summer Archie Stinchcombe departed after a seven-year spell as coach, to be replaced by Chick Zamick.